 Including a brief company overview in your job description is also a best practice.
 A company overview gives the applicant an idea of what kind of work environment they will be working in every day.
 Applicants are also more likely to apply in a positive work environment.

-Make sure that you highlight the benefits of working for your team.
+Make sure that you highlight the benefits of working for your team and include the specific UX designer role you need.
 It will also help to list out some of your unique work cultures.

 The UX designer will spend a lot of time working alongside others on your team.
 They’ll need to mesh with the designers, developers, and data scientists to impact their work.
 So when writing a job description, match them up with what you’re looking for in a talent.